GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 ## Learning Objectives

-The objectives of this hackathon are:
+The objectives of this gHack are:

 - Create a Multiplayer Game Infrastructure: Build a scalable and reliable game infrastructure using the Agones Game Server, allowing players to connect and interact in a multiplayer gaming environment.
 - Implement Matchmaking Logic: Customize and deploy a matchmaking system using Open Match to match up players.

 ## Challenges

-- Challenge 1: Agones Game Servers on Kubernetes
+- Challenge 1: Deploy the Agones Game Server Deployment Platform on Kubernetes
    - Deploy Agones, a library for hosting, running and scaling dedicated game servers on Kubernetes.
 - Challenge 2: Deploy GameServers - Space Agon
    - Deploy a dedicated server to your Agones cluster and demonstrate its functionality.